BUIDLHub/docs/content/gettingStarted/Let's Get Custom Wallet Notifications.md

 ---
-title: 'Let's Get Custom Wallet Notifications!
-(5 mins)'
+title: "Let's Get Custom Wallet Notifications (5 mins)"
 ---

 Get a formatted email with the information you want whenever your balance goes beneath a certain threshold.